kevingomezJC/hashing_cli/README.md

 # hashing_cli
 A simple Hashing CLI to print hashes result from files

-fist create a example.txt file with any string:
+first create a example.txt file with any string:

-touch example.txt
+`` touch example.txt ``

 Then, execute the script like this: